 - 5. It is authorised to grant facilities/additional facilities as stipulated in Art.
-4.6, paragraph 4 EER and will take decisions in cases of force majeure as stipulated in Art.
-10.2, paragraph 2 and 11.3 EER.
+4.6, paragraph 2 EER and will take decisions in cases of force majeure as stipulated in Art.
+10.1, paragraph 3 and 11.3 EER.
 It will also take decisions regarding exams at another institution in accordance with Art.
 17.7 and Art.
 7.4 EER. - 6.
 The examination committee bureau may conduct an admission investigation as stipulated in Art.
 1.9, 1.10 and 1.12 EER.
 It will also decide on the granting of exemptions in accordance with Art.
-5.1 and 5.2 EER. - 7.
+5.1 and 5.2 EER and on any deviation from a preparatory programme. - 7.
 The examination committee bureau may decide to terminate an internship or a practical programme component early, as stipulated in Art.
 17.1 EER. - 8.
 In the case of indecision or if desirable, the bureau may transfer the decision-making authority to the examination committee. - 9.
 Where necessary, the examination committee bureau will take decisions for the joint first deliberation package HI/BI in consensus with the Bachelor of Business Engineering examination committee bureau and the Bachelor of Business and Information Systems Engineering examination committee bureau.